Permits & Reservations

 It is the policy of the National Park Service to permit groups to assemble peaceably and exercise freedom of speech on park lands.
 In order to carry out our mission to preserve Grand Teton’s cultural and natural heritage and protect park resources, we manage public assembly through a permit system.
 Learn more about First Amendment activities and permit application.

 Schools or other bona fide educational institutions (accredited, officially recognized, or tax exempt for educational purposes) may request an educational fee waiver.
 The fee waiver will allow qualifying groups free entry into the park for educational purposes.
-Learn more about Educational Fee Waiver or for an application.
+Learn more about Academic Fee Waivers and application process.

 Filming & Photography